YohanV1/TheMovieRecommender/README.md

 2. The `Recommend_Movies..py` file is the UI and frontend of the application.
 The previously pickled data is simply loaded, and additional information is fetched via the API.
 3. The `send_email.py` is the mailer used in the application to recieve feedback and user reviews.

+> Note: When running the application locally for the first time, you may get a streamlit warning along with an error.
+This can be ignored.
+Run the application again and it should be fine.
 ## Contributions
 If you found an issue or would like to submit an improvement to the project, please submit an issue in the issues tab above.
 If you would like to submit a PR, please reference the issue you created.